kirstenbrindle/de-totes-project/README.md

 }
 ```

-The contents of this JSON file is accessed from the Secrets Manager and used in the Lambda handlers to access the totesys database.
+The contents of this JSON file is created through the command line aws secret manager and accessed in Lambda handlers to access the totesys database.

 ## Lambda 1